 Privately given support from our friends and alumni allows the Department to enrich its programs in ways that are not possible with limited state support or research grants restricted to specific purposes.
 Privately given unrestricted support is what allows us to continue the excellence you have come to expect from our department.
 Your support, regardless of amount, can make a profound impact.
 It's easy to contribute - visit Give to KU: Medicinal Chemistry.
-Or you can contact our Development Director at the KU Endowment Association, Sophie Lamb, at email@example.com or 785-832-7476.
+Or you can contact our Development Director at the KU Endowment Association, Beth Bucklin, at firstname.lastname@example.org or 785-832-7477.
 She will be happy to answer your questions about our needs or help you set up a planned gift to the department.

 On behalf of the Department of Medicinal Chemistry, I thank you for your investments in our students, faculty, and programs.